What do Care Coordinators do?

 - finding a doctor or specialist

-- making sure that doctors are talking to each other and the client about their care
+- making sure doctors are talking to each other about the patient and their care

-- helping the client understand and remember confusing information
+- helping the patient understand and remember confusing information

-- getting care when the client is discharged from the hospital
+- getting transitional care after discharge from the hospital

-- getting into mental health counseling or substance use programs
+- getting into mental health or substance use programs

 Care Coordinators help people: